 As a basic rule, VAT returns have to be filed quarterly.
 On request or as a 'penalty' for late payment, returns may also have to be filed monthly or yearly.
 For services and goods moving from one EU member state to another EU member state, an intracommunity listing has to be filed.
-In principle this return also has to be filed quarterly.
-However, if the threshold (per quarter) of $\leq$ 50,000 for goods is met, monthly returns have to be filed.
-If a taxable person acquires more than $\leq$ 1,000,000 of goods to other countries per year, Intrastat declarations have to be filed (in principle monthly).
+In principle this return also has to be filed guarterly.
+However, if the threshold (per guarter) of € 50,000 for goods is met, monthly returns have to be filed.
+If a taxable person acquires more than € 1,000,000 of goods or has transferred more than € 1,200,000 of goods to other countries per year, Intrastat declarations have to be filed (in principle monthly).
 All the above returns and declarations help the EU authorities to keep track of goods and services and whether sufficient tax has been paid.
 It is becoming more common for a member state to request specific data from another member state to tax and penalise a taxable person that did not pay tax or did not follow procedures.
 Data analysis is often the basis for the requests.